How can you be so smart sometimes and still be such an... an AIRHEAD! Celia:

 - Techpriests of the Adeptus Mechanicus also do this to normal humans.
 At least one has been heard to call them 'meatbags.'
 Techpriests in turn are often called 'cogboys' or some other name referring to their heavy use of artificial limbs/organs.

 - According to the Ciaphas Cain novels, the term cogboy is actually one of the less degrading names the imperial guard gives to the techpriests, so it should be no surprise they don't have much positive opinions from normal people.
+Likewise, when one Navigator calls the others in a meeting "blinders," the footnote from Amberly noted that she must have been making a considerable effort to be polite.

 - Orks are referred to by humans as "greenskins".
 Orks call humans "'umies," thought this is probably just because they can't pronounce the word correctly.
 Orks also refer to Tau as "greyskin", and Eldar as "pointy-eared gits" or "panzees".
 Ork insults usually aren't of the most creative kind.